EU court rules against autobahn tolls | DW | 18.06.2019

 The announcement came from Luxembourg that plans to charge highway users was in breach of EU anti-discrimination laws, the Union's top court ruled.

-Austria, along with the Netherlands, had argued that the levy is not in line with European agreements, as it discriminates against EU citizens.
+Austria, with support from the Netherlands, had argued that the levy is not in line with European agreements, as it discriminates against EU citizens.

 At the beginning of February, the ECJ advocate general said Austria's view that non-German EU citizens would be discriminated against in Germany is based on a "fundamental misunderstanding."
 Vehicle owners who do not reside in Germany cannot be compared because non-residents are not subject to German motor vehicle tax, the opinion said.

-However, the ECJ's decision goes against their own advocate general, which adds to what was already an unusual case given that two of its own members had launched infringement procedures against another member state.
+However, the ECJ's decision goes against their own advocate general, which adds to what was already an unusual case given that one of its own members, Austria, had launched infringement procedures against another, Germany.

 The European Commission had aired concerns about the scheme, only to then drop them in 2016.